Triplehorn Insect Collection Voucher Deposition Policy

 Voucher Preparation

-All voucher specimens should be a) in good condition, i.e., with all or most appendages intact and b) properly prepared and labeled prior to deposition.
+Unless recommended otherwise by the Curator, insect voucher specimens should be a) in good condition, i.e., with all or most appendages intact, b) properly pinned or point-mounted, and c) properly labeled prior to deposition.
 Label data for recently collected specimens should contain: collecting locality (including GPS coordinates, country, state, municipality), date of collection (preferably with day, month and year), collector(s) name(s), method of collection and other pertinent details (habitat, host, etc.) as available.
-Specimens should bear a determination label containing with taxon name and author, name of determiner and year of determination.
-All labels should be clearly legible, preferably printed in font Arial or equivalent, 4-point font, in heavy-weight, acid-free, 100% rag paper.
+Specimens should bear a determination label containing taxon name and author, name of determiner and year of determination.
+All labels should be clearly legible, preferably printed in font Arial or equivalent, 4-point font, on heavy-weight, acid-free, 100% rag paper.
 Single label size should not exceed 19 mm x 6 mm (see labeling instructions in *Triplehorn & Johnson, 2005, pg.
 762-764).

-Voucher specimens should be safely stored in tightly-sealed Schmitt boxes or insect drawers in cabinets, away from light, humidity, and potential pests.
+Voucher specimens should be safely stored in tightly-sealed Schmitt-style boxes or insect drawers in cabinets, away from light, humidity, and potential pests.
 Damaged specimens will not be accepted for deposition.

 *Triplehorn, C.A. & Johnson, N.F.
 2005.
 Borror and Delong's Introduction to the Study of Insects.
 7th Edition.
 Brooks/Cole.
 880 pp.